AsmaaEsam1/AsmaaEsam1/README.md

 - 👋 Hi, I’m Asmaa Esam
 - 👀 I’m interested in Mobile development by React Native
-- 🌱 I’m currently learning JavaScript, Typescript and React Native
+- 🌱 I’m currently learning JavaScript, Typescript, and React Native
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on with other developers
-- 📫 How to reach me ...
+- 📫 How to reach me asmaa.esam1333@gmail.com

 <h2 align="left">Hi 👋!
 My name is Asmaa Esam  and I'm a Mobile Developer, from Egypt</h2>